Amyimeng/d2mr-assessment-amyimeng/01_data-cleaning/02_cleaning-level-2/assessment.md

     3. Does not have duplicate/redundant elements

-        -   [x] Objective attempt
+        -   [ ] Objective attempt
         -   [x] Unique objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: Check one each time, either `Objective attempt` or `Unique objective attempt`.
+You need to demonstrate `GitHub and R Studio` related objectives by building your own repository.

 2. Maintain an informative and up-to-date README.md